Immerse yourself in UC Berkeley

 - Participants: Top-qualifying undergraduate international students

-- 4 Distinct Program Tracks: 1) architecture, 2) landscape architecture, 3) city planning + urban studies, 4) sustainable environmental design
+- Course offerings in architecture, andscape architecture, city planning + urban studies as well as sustainable environmental design

 SUBMIT YOUR APPLICATION FOR THE SPRING 2019 PROGRAM BY NOVEMBER 19, 2018!

-Browse more information about coursework and requirements for the 4 program tracks here.
+For more information on coursework and requirements for the upcoming semester, click here.

 If you are a student looking to pursue the architecture or landscape architecture track, you have the opportunity to take the Integrated Design Studio: You Are Here - Bay Area Transformations course.
 Students applying to these tracks must submit a portfolio with their application.
 Portfolios may contain up to 12 pages (8-1/2"x11”-format) of design content.
 Please note that beyond 12 pages, your portfolio may not be reviewed.
 Title page and/or table of contents may be submitted, and will not count toward the 12 pages of content.
 The digital portfolio should showcase recent, high-quality work, and will be judged on both content and overall design.
 Applicants without professional training may submit work that shows other evidence of creativity (studio art, construction/renovation, furniture design, etc.) and clearly demonstrates interest in the proposed subject field.
 Any material that is not entirely the applicant's own work must be clearly identified.